markireland/drag13.github.io/src/posts/perfrunner-intro/content.md

 ## Quick intro

 A few months ago I worked on performance improvements for one React-based web application.
 I tried different tricks to improve initial application loading and I was really annoyed with the way of testing my changes.
 I had to launch the application several times to get average results.
 I had to repeat all launches against at least two types of networks (4g and my current).
-And I had repeat abovementioned tests once again for cache and cache-less scenarios.
+And I had to repeat abovementioned tests once again for cache and cache-less scenarios.
 For the one single change, I had to run at least 12 tests.
 Needless to say, this was not fun.

 I decided that I don't want to do this anymore and this is how the [Perfrunner](https://github.com/Drag13/perfrunner) appeared.